Homs: Emesene dynasty and Roman rule

 Due to the strength of the pagan sun cult in Emesa, Christians initially did not settle in the city.
 Eusebius writes that Silvanus, the city's first bishop, had no jurisdiction over the city, but the surrounding villages.
 He was executed by Emperor Julian and succeeded by Bishop Antonius—the first bishop to settle Emesa.
 By the 5th century, Christianity was well established under the Byzantine Empire; however, few ancient Christian inscriptions exist in Homs today.
-Under the Byzantines, the city became an important center for Eastern Christianity.
+Under the Byzantines, the city became an important centre for Eastern Christianity.
 Initially a diocese, Homs was given the status of ecclesiastical metropolis after the discovery of John the Baptist's head in a nearby cave in 452.
 Nemesius, who lived in the fourth or early fifth century AD, was the bishop of Emesa.

 During the Byzantine–Sasanian War of 602–628, Emesa fell in 613 to Shahrbaraz and was in Sasanian hands until near the end of the war.